dcasati/scratchpad/articles/troubleshoot-network-aks-approach.md

 The kube-proxy component handles service load balancing:

 - **kube-proxy health** - Verify kube-proxy pods are running and healthy.
 In clusters using eBPF dataplanes (e.g., Cilium), kube-proxy may not be present or responsible for service routing.
 See [Configure Azure CNI Powered by Cilium in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium) for more information.
-- **Service mode** - Understand which proxy mode is in use (iptables, IPVS, NFTables, etc.)
+- **Service mode** - Understand which proxy mode is in use (iptables, NFTables, etc.)
-- **iptables/IPVS/NFTables rules** - Examine whether proper forwarding rules are configured
+- **iptables/NFTables rules** - Examine whether proper forwarding rules are configured

 Note that NFTables support is evolving and may depend on Kubernetes version and cluster configuration.